Ain't No Future in Yo' Frontin'

 "Ain't No Future in Yo' Frontin'" is a song performed by American hip hop group MC Breed and DFC from Flint, Michigan.
 It was released in 1991 through S.D.E.G.
 Records with distribution via Ichiban Records, as a lead single from the trio's debut studio album MC Breed & DFC.
-It was written, arranged and produced by MC Breed, Herman Lang, Pierre Ushay and S. Harris.
+It was written, arranged and produced by MC Breed, Herman Lang and S. Harris.

 The song was later included in MC Breed's 1995 greatest hits album The Best of Breed, and was featured in the soundtrack to the 1998 film Ringmaster.
 It was covered by Erick Sermon retitled "Ain't No Future...2001" from his 2001 album Music, by Johnny Richter for Subnoize Souljaz's 2009 album Blast From tha Past, and by Insane Clown Posse for their 2012 album Smothered, Covered & Chunked.